 - Rash, blisters, bruises, or other skin changes

 How is AIDS diagnosed?

 Your healthcare provider will ask about your signs and symptoms.
-He will check your height and weight and examine your skin, mouth, and eyes.
-He may ask questions about your sexual history and if you have ever used illegal drugs.
-He will ask these questions to find out how you became infected with HIV and who else may be at risk.
+Your provider will check your height and weight and examine your skin, mouth, and eyes.
+You may be asked questions about your sexual history and if you have ever used illegal drugs.
+Your provider will ask these questions to find out how you became infected with HIV and who else may be at risk.

 - Tell your healthcare provider about any illness or infections you have had, including sexually transmitted infections (STIs).
-Tell him when your HIV was diagnosed and if you have used medicines to treat HIV.
-He will ask if you have ever been hospitalized for an HIV-related infection or illness.
-Tell him your most recent CD4 count and viral load, and your lowest CD4 count.
-These answers can help your healthcare provider understand your illness and help him plan treatment.
+Tell the provider when your HIV was diagnosed and if you have used medicines to treat HIV.
+Your provider will ask if you have ever been hospitalized for an HIV-related infection or illness.
+Tell the provider your most recent CD4 count and viral load, and your lowest CD4 count.
+These answers can help your provider understand your illness and help plan treatment.

 - HIV screening tests may include testing your blood or saliva for HIV antibodies.
 These are substances your body creates after it has been infected with HIV.